High School: I Remember When

 By the way, this photo was taken not long after I discovered carbohydrates.

-We had twirlers, too.
+Speaking of the bad, we had twirlers, too.
 In true Texas tradition, we sometimes called them “Majorettes”.

 They were a rowdy bunch.
 They constantly got into trouble with the school board because of their incredibly suggestive uniforms, which at times, actually showed a little thigh.